THE WALLAROO

 The ‘Varsity were taken down with a vengeance by their old friends, the Marsupials.”

-While the Wallaroo FC‘s match jerseys never officially bore a badge, the honorary presentation and award caps certainly did (as seen in the photograph at the top of this page).
+While the Wallaroo FC‘s match jerseys never officially bore a badge, the club caps (honorary presentation and award caps) with a wallaroo certainly did, as per the photograph at the top of this page.

 Furthermore, close scrutiny of surviving Wallaroo FC team photographs reveals that certain players took matters into their own hands.
 Perhaps with the needlework of “lady friends,” these individuals occasionally took to the field with a large wallaroo silhouette proudly emblazoned across their jerseys.